 All aspects of Equinox Gold's operations, development activities and exploration programs are subject to environmental regulations and generally require approval by appropriate regulatory authorities prior to commencement.
-Equinox Gold's operations are located in Mexico, Brazil and the USA and are subject to national and local laws and regulations.
+Equinox Gold operates in Canada, Mexico, Brazil and the USA and is subject to national and local laws and regulations in each relevant jurisdiction.
 Specific statutory and regulatory requirements and standards must be met throughout the mine cycle, including but not isolated to standards related to air quality, water quality, fisheries and wildlife protection, chemical use, waste disposal, noise, geotechnical stability, geochemistry and land use.
 When operations cease, the Company is also required to return the land as close as possible to its original state.
-Details and quantification of Equinox Gold's reclamation and closure costs obligations as at December 31, 2020, are set out in Equinox Gold's annual financial statements for the year ended December 31, 2020.
+Details and quantification of Equinox Gold's reclamation and closure costs obligations as at December 31, 2021, are set out in Equinox Gold's annual financial statements for the year ended December 31, 2021.